SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 **8. Self-Architectural Design / Auto-Architectural Design**

-- What are the main mechanisms and algorithms that enable self-architectural design in software?
+- ==What are the main mechanisms and algorithms that enable self-architectural design in software?==

 - What is the role of machine learning in self-architectural design patterns?

-- What are the main differences between self-architectural design and adaptive software architecture?
+- ==What are the main differences between self-architectural design and adaptive software architecture?==

 **9. Self-Interface Design / Auto-Interface Design**

 - How can software systems autonomously design or adapt their user interfaces?

-- What are the key principles for effective self-interface design based on user interaction data?
+- ==What are the key principles for effective self-interface design based on user interaction data?==

 - What is the impact of self-interface design on user experience and accessibility?

 **10. Self-Component Design / Auto-Component Design**

-- What are the established methodologies for the self-design and self-generation of software components?
+- ==What are the established methodologies for the self-design and self-generation of software components?==

 - How do systems manage the integration and composition of self-designed components?